The More Things Change, the More Dangerous it is to Stay the Same

 The Common Denominator

-Over the ten years we've been in business, we've seen Web technologies emerge and then fall into obsolescence.
-We've seen Web sites emerge and fall into obsolescence.
-And we've seen Web developers emerge and fall into obsolescence.
-The best thing you can do for your business or organization is select a Web firm that has been around long enough to know what works and what doesn't work... and do what they recommend.
+Over the ten years we've been in business, we've seen web technologies emerge and then fall into obsolescence.
+We've also seen the same thing with web development trends.
+The best thing you can do for your business or organization is select a digital marekting firm that has been around long enough to know what works and what doesn't work ... and do what they recommend.

 by Tom Snyder,